subhankar01/Covid-Chestxray-lambda-fuzzy/README.md

 ## Results<a name="5"></a>
-To implement the proposed method, we have considered Python using Keras package with Tensorflow used as the deep learning framework backend and run on Google Colaboratory having the following system specifications: Nvidia Tesla T4 with 13 GB GPU memory, 1.59GHz GPU Memory Clock and 12.72 GB RAM.We have performed 3-class classification of the CXR images which are COVID-19 affected lungs, Pneumonia affected lungs and Normal lungs.
-We have used three pretrained models, namely, VGG16, Xception and InceptionV3, and then ensembled the decision of the three models using Choquet Integral.
-The fuzzy measures are calculated using Coalition game theory and Lambda fuzzy approximation.
-The parameters used for training the deep learning models are as follows.
-Adam optimizer, with a learning rate of 0.001 and hyperparameters beta_1 and beta_2 set equal to 0.6 and 0.8 respectively, are used for training the MLP classifier using the extracted image descriptors.
-The learning rate and hyperparameter values are experimentally inferred to be the most optimal values obtained using Grid search technique for model tuning and optimization.
-The batch size is set to 32, and the models are trained for 1000 epochs.
-Weights are initialized from the weights obtained by training ImageNet dataset for all DCNNs.In [Table 2](#tab2), we have recorded the validation accuracy, test accuracy, precision and recall of each of the three models, and the final results obtained after applying the ensemble method.In [Fig. 3](#fig3), we plot ROC of the 3 DCNN models and proposed ensemble method..In[Fig. 4](#fig4) we plot the multi-labeled ROC curve for the proposed ensemble method.
-In [Fig. 5](#fig5) we plot the Confusion Matrix for the proposed ensemble method.

 ### Table 2: Results of 3-class classification<a name="tab2"></a>
 | Classifier/Ensemble | Validation Accuracy(in %) |Test Accuracy(in %) |Precision(Avg)|Recall(Avg)|AUC|